 Why was the Chenoa Fund DPA Edge: Soft Second product created?

 While many people do manage to purchase a home by saving for a down payment over a period of years, increasing home prices and stagnant or low wages can make this quite difficult.
-By helping responsible home buyers to overcome the challenge of the minimum investment required for a mortgage, CBCMA is helping to create healthy communities by improving the balance between home ownership and other types of housing.
-This way, new homeowners can start now building equity for their future, rather than potentially waiting for years to save a down payment while home prices become even more unaffordable.
+By helping responsible homebuyers overcome the challenge of the down payment, CBCMA is helping to create healthy communities and improve the balance between homeownership and other types of housing.
+This way, new homeowners can start building equity for their future now, rather than potentially waiting for years to save a down payment while home prices become even more unaffordable.

 CBCMA does not originate mortgage loans.
 This is not an offer to lend money nor a solicitation of a mortgage application by CBCMA.